ohrrpgce/ohrrpgce/docker/myjenkins/README.txt

 * The first build will take a long time because the docker images have to be built

+Go to "Manage Jenkins"
+Go to "Manage Credentials"
+Go to the "Jenkins" (System) store
+Go to the "Global Credentials unrestricted" domain Click "Add Credentials"
+Pick "SSH username with private key"
+For "ID" use "hamsterrepublic-ohrrpgce"
+Enter directly and paste the private key
+(matching public key should be appended to ~/.ssh/authorized_keys on the upload host)

+(Username in the credentials doesn't actually matter, it is a parameter in the Jenkinsfile.
+Only the ID and private key actually matters)

 ## Backup

 You'll definitely want to back up your jenkins_home_vol docker volume